LaWunn/310finalproject/UPDATE README.md

 6. Alert the responsible individuals when stock levels are not expected to sustain normal operations of the company for an adjustable number of days ahead

 # Running and Compiling
-To run and compile the system, the user will need to clone the Github repository and run the main class to get started.
-This will prompt the user to select an option.
+To run and compile the system, the user will need to clone the Github repository and run the main class "launch.ja" from the folder "launch".

+# New Features

+1. Two seperate interface

+The employer and employees will have two seperate interfaces.
+The employer will have access to admin interface where they will be able to control what type of new product they will add to the system.
+Meanwhile, the employee's interface will have functions such as restocking and pricings.

+2. Store and Add Price

+This feature allows you store items in the warehouse and add price tags to them.
+Afterwards, view their status by lisiting and show their avalibility and pricing.
+This feature has been added to employee's interface so that when they recieve and store a product, they can attatch the price of the goods.

+3. Automatic Supply stock

+This feature detect when an item supply is low in stocks and then it automatically add new supply.
+This feature has been added to the employees.
+When they take out an item for an order, if the stock of the product goes below a certain threshold, there will be a warning sign and the product will restock itself.

 # public_workspace
 This is the directory with folders holding each component.